-Because such "inter-module reference tools provide only minimal high-level 'linkage' connection information, but not information about why" [24] you will want to add documentation describing the purpose and function of each module being analyzed.
+Because such "inter-module reference tools provide only minimal high-level 'linkage' connection information, but not information about why" [32] you will want to add documentation describing the purpose and function of each module being analyzed.

 A very useful aspect of this application analysis is to identify commonly repeated code sequences, such as loops, if-then-else branches, flag setting and testing, data manipulations, and the like - that is, "programming clichés" - typical of the application.
-If these are carefully annotated, or even better, rewritten using macro instructions [32,33] they will be much easier to rewrite in the target language.
+If these are carefully annotated, or even better, rewritten using macro instructions, they will be much easier to rewrite in the target language.
+Two tutorials [41,42] provide useful guidelines.